TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 Servo motors are electric motors with an in-house microcontroller running a Process-Integral-Derivative (PID) control loop and a feedback potentiometer/absolute encoder used by the controller to generate the error signal for the PID control loop[^4].
 Radio-Controlled servo motors utilize three pin wiring harnesses capable of supplying positive voltage, ground, and a Pulse-Width Modulated (PWM) signal to itself[^5].
 While the power pins are typically terminated to an external power supply, the PWM pin is connected to a microcontroller's GPIO pin.
 This pin can then be programmed to pulse, forming a square wave with its duty cycle controlling the movement and position of the servo motor's horn.

 #### Servo - Usage
 The servos used in this system will be the ZOSKAY DS3218 20KG digital servo motors, with one having the traditional 180° range of motion (ROM) seen in many other servos, and the other having a 270° ROM.
 According to the schematic, the names Servo 0 and Servo 1 will be assigned to the 270° servo motor and 180° servo motor respectively.
-By attaching these to a bracket system as shown below, we will be able to have tilt and pan control of our camera.
+By attaching these to a bracket system as shown below, we will be able to have tilt and pan control of our camera component.

 <img src= "/Documentation/Images/Camera Hardware System/servo.jpg" width="400" height="334"> <img src= "/Documentation/Images/Camera Hardware System/servo_bracket.jpg" width="340" height="334">